 3 BIXI bike rides attendees will pop a wheelie for

-Once they arrive in town, your attendees will notice Montréal is a biking city.
+Once they arrive in town, everyone notices Montréal is a biking city.
 With over 800 km (500 miles!) of bike paths criss-crossing the island, there’s few finer ways to experience Montréal like a local than perched atop two wheels.
-And the city’s BIXI bike sharing service means everyone – Montréaler and visitor alike – has a waiting bike (7,250 of them, fact fans) at their fingertips.
-Signed out in a snap at one of 600 stations across the city, BIXI offers attendees more than just an easy-to-use transport system, but the freedom to explore parts of Montréal during downtime.
+And the city’s BIXI bike sharing service means everyone – Montréaler and visitor alike – can quicken their commutes with one of the system’s 7,250 bikes.
+Signed out in a snap at one of 600 stations across the city, BIXI offers attendees quick point A to B access to explore Montréal during downtime.

 A quick BIXI user’s guide

 Open to anyone with a credit card, BIXI passes are available for several time periods ranging from as little as a one-way trip to a full season from April through to November.
-Bikes can be booked directly at the station terminal or via the BIXI app (for iPhone and Android) including a trip planner and stations map and the first 30 (the most likely option for visitors) or 45 minutes (for longer period subscribers) are included.
-There’s a low fee for additional time above and beyond those listed above, and 3-day passes or packs of 10 rides are available.
+Bikes can be booked directly at the station terminal or via the BIXI app (for iPhone and Android) including a trip planner and stations map and the first 30 (the most likely option for visitors) minutes are included.
+There’s also a small surcharge required for use of the system’s blue electric bikes that zip riders around quicker than ever before (but according to SAAQ law also require a helmet).
 BIXI’s informative website and How it Works section offers step-by-step assistance and further details.

 Unforgettable biking routes worth rooting for

-While BIXI bikes are typically used for shorter jaunts – and offer quick and easy transport between our convention centre the Palais des congrès de Montréal and its nearby cultural spaces, shopping options, cafés, bars and restaurants or Old Montréal – they also offer attendees the option of longer rides too.
+The BIXI system is designed for shorter jaunts – and can offer quick and fun transport between our convention centre the Palais des congrès de Montréal and its nearby cultural spaces, shopping options, cafés, bars and restaurants.

-Here’s three routes starting from the Palais des congrès that will thrill your attendees – and give them a taste of Montréal life to boot.
-With all of the stations available throughout the city, it’s easy to think of the BIXI system as a hop-on hop-off bike ride, so we’ve made a couple of suggested site visits on these routes where it’s simple to drop off a bike and enjoy the rest stop for as long as you like, and where it’s also possible for the most part to keep within the 30-minute borrow timeframe.
+Here’s three routes taking less than 30 minutes each that start from the Palais des congrès that will thrill your attendees – and give them a taste of Montréal life to boot.
+With all of the stations available throughout the city, it’s easy to think of the BIXI system as a hop-on hop-off bike ride, so we’ve made a couple of suggested site visits on these routes where it’s simple to drop off a bike and enjoy the rest stop for as long as you like.

-The Lachine Canal to Lachine via Atwater Market (30 km / 19 miles round trip)
+The Lachine Canal and Atwater Market (10 km / 6.2 miles round trip)

 According to local folklore, an expedition to find the mythical passage from the west to Asia ran aground in the rapids of the St. Lawrence River just a few miles from its starting point near Montréal’s present-day Verdun neighbourhood – a spot now beloved by urban surfers.
 Referred to with a humorous nickname that stuck (China is La Chine in French), the Lachine Canal today is one of the city’s most iconic sites, winding between the Quartiers du Canal and finishing at the open waters of its namesake borough.

-Up Mount Royal (11 km / 7 miles round trip)
+A view of Mount Royal (6 km / 3.7 miles round trip)

 Read this next: The Notre-Dame-de-Bon-Secours Chapel is heavenly